ettanin/Meteobridge-MB-SMART/README.md

-step 2 setup storing todays data to a CSV file for monthly/year charts to read file is charts-month-year.php
+step 2 setup storing monthly yearly data to a CSV file for monthly/year charts to read file is charts-month-year.php

 1. Goto meteobridge services screen